DR-3 (Dominican Republic highway): Autopista de las Américas

-After exiting the municipality of Santo Domingo Este, the highway becomes a limited-access highway and runs parallel to the Caribbean Sea with six lanes of highway and a two-way, four-lane service road on the north side.
-The highway also contains modern service stops in the median constructed for the 2003 Pan American Games.
-It provides a fast connection to Las Américas International Airport, the main airport serving Santo Domingo.
-Only 15 kilometers east of Greater Santo Domingo there is a toll booth for those entering the airport and traveling outside the bounds of the area.
 This section of the highway is one of the best in the country in terms of quality and has been improved several times since the 2003 Pan American Games.
 The portion from Santo Domingo Este to here is also the only true limited-access highway in the country as it contains an actual service road which allows faster traveling speeds for motorists.
 This portion of DR-3 (specifically when traveling eastbound) is also very dangerous due to its proximity to the Caribbean Sea, and has been the cause of many fatal slip-off accidents; this problem is yet to be addressed by the Dominican authorities.

 Autovia del Este

 East of the airport the highway bisects the beach towns of Andres and Boca Chica, greatly reducing travel speeds for a 2-3 kilometer distance due to improvised intersections and lack of proper exits; this problem is currently being addressed by the Dominican authorities and improvements over this short section of highway are underway.
 DR-3 continues its trip eastward, bypassing Juan Dolio (over the north) but providing a connection to the Boulevard de Juan Dolio which enters the popular resort town.
 To the east of Juan Dolio lies the city of San Pedro de Macorís which DR-3 bypasses slightly over the north of the city.
 East of SPM is La Romana, the easternmost city DR-3 directly connects to Santo Domingo.
 DR-3 ends near the town of San Rafael del Yuma in La Altagracia Province, where it intersects with DR-4.
 Local routes continue eastward and provide a connection to the internationally renowned tourist towns of Punta Cana and Bávaro located in the eastern extremes.
 The highway connects Santo Domingo to the eastern part of the country with a mere four-hour drive.
 Many upgrades and expansion plans are designed to improve this highway in the near future; these plans are part of Viadom, a national project to improve national infrastructure.